 The centre field is reasonably sharp and detailed, with decent colour rendition and good brightness.
 However, these are very hard to focus because the focus point is very indistinct, a sure sign of not-so-good optics.
 The main problem, though is extreme field curvature.

-Overall the Marines are not a pleasant binocular to use in the daytime, due only to that very curved field and small sweet-spot.
+Overall the Marines are not a pleasant binocular to use in the daytime, due only to that very curved field, small sweet-spot and vague focusing.

-These binoculars have terrible field curvature off axis, from only ~45% of the field width.
-That theoretically wider field in fact turns into a miniscule usable sharp area.
+These binoculars have terrible field curvature off axis, from only ~45% of the field width, so that theoretically-wider field in fact turns into a miniscule usable sharp area.

 The field-curvature problem is exactly the same in both barrels and is not a fault – they were designed this way.
 The question is, why?
 Could it be that Nikon are assuming that centre field is all-important for marine use?
 That the grey expanse of waves on either side of the distant ship doesn’t matter much?
 Not unreasonable, I suppose, but it spoils the view for use on terra firma.

-The Marines are sharp and CA-free on axis as well, but that’s the end of the good news.
+The Marines are sharp and CA-free on axis, typical of good external-focusing bino’s.
+But that’s the end of the good news.
 Off-axis, false colour increases a lot, just like every other aberration you can think of.

 In Use – Dusk

 The high-transmission optics and big objectives mean these perform well into dusk.

 In Use – Observing the Night Sky

 Surprisingly, once you get them focused (not easy with a vague sweet spot and individual focusing), the Marines work well for astronomy.
 Nikon claim a very high light throughput of 95% for the Marines and they certainly seem every bit as bright as the Prostars (but bear in mind that my exit pupils only go to about 6mm, not the full 7mm).